Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 Alabama Stats and Trends

-- Alabama has played six games, with three wins against the spread.

-- The Crimson Tide have been favored by 17 points or more four times this season and have covered the spread in two of them.
+- This season, the Crimson Tide have two ATS wins in four games as a favorite of 17 points or more.

-- Alabama's games this year have hit the over on three of six set point totals (50%).
+- Alabama's games this year have gone over the total in three out of six opportunities (50%).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.